smikhalevski/react-corsair/README.md

 router.navigate(helloRoute);
 ```

-While router reads a location from a route, but you can use a location directly to navigate a router:
+Use a location to navigate a router:

 ```ts
 router.navigate({ pathname: '/hello' });